dbuenzli/rpi-boot-ocaml/README.md

 ```

 Unmount the SD card, plug it in the Raspberry Pi.
 To witness the OCaml
-system boot you can connect a display and/or a [serial cable][4]
+system boot you can connect a display and/or a [serial cable][4] to
-and/or a display to the Pi.
+the Pi.
 Power the system.
-The display should show
+The display should show something like
-something like this:
+this:

 ![rpi-boot-ocaml greetings](doc/greet.jpg)